 - 1. Measure or calculate the physical volume of the unit which is to be installed in the borehole.
-(The volume of a cylinder $v = \pi r^2 h$.)
+(The volume of a cylinder is given by $v = \pi r^2h$.)
 Also measure the internal diameter of the borehole. - 2.
-Measure and pour in a sufficient quantity of sand to fill the borehole to a depth of around 300mm. - 3.
+Measure and pour in a sufficient quantity of sand to fill the borehole to a depth of around 300 mm. - 3.
 Connect the signal cable to the connector on top of the sensor.
-Ensure that the "O"-rings inside the housing are clean, and tighten the knurled connector nut to its end stop.
+Ensure that the "O"rings inside the housing are clean and well-greased.
+If necessary, apply a coat of extra silicon grease to the 'O'-rings: Dow Corning Molykote 111 is suitable.
+Tighten the knurled connector nut to its end stop.
+It may be necessary to wiggle the connector several times during tightening in order to ensure that the connector is screwed fully home.

-4. Fix the main lifting cable to the shackle on top of the strain relief mechanism, and run the signal cable through the mechanism using the built-in clamps (without tightening them.)
-Do not allow the signal cable to bear any of the sensor's weight.
+4. If your system does not have a separate surge-suppressor sonde, fix the main lifting cable to the shackle on top of the strain relief mechanism and run the signal cable through the mechanism using the built-in clamps (without tightening them).
+Otherwise, fix the main lifting cable to the shackle on top of the surge-suppressor sonde.

+Caution: Do not allow the signal cable or the surge suppressor cable to bear any of the sensor's weight.

-5. Attach the lifting loop to the sensor using four $M5 \times 16$ screws (provided).
+5. Attach the lifting loop to the sensor using four M5×16 screws (provided).

-- 6. Join the loop to the bottom of the strain relief mechanism using the linking cable provided. - 7.
-Hoist up the sensor package and strain relief mechanism until both are hanging by the lifting cable, with the strain relief mechanism extended.
-Tighten the cable clamps on the strain relief unit, allowing a little slack in the signal cable. - 8.
-Fix the signal cable to the main lifting cable about 1 m above the strain relief mechanism using a metal clamp (a nylon cable tie may be sufficient for shallow installations.)
-Leave a little slack in the signal cable between the clamp and the strain relief mechanism.
+- 6. Join the loop to the bottom of the strain relief mechanism or surgesuppressor sonde using the linking cable provided. - 7.
+Using a small winch, hoist up the sensor package and strain relief mechanism until both are hanging by the lifting cable, with the strain relief mechanism extended.
+If not using a separate surge-suppressor sonde, tighten the cable clamps on the strain relief unit, allowing a little slack in the signal cable.